Gary Blaker QC

-In 2018 Gary has appeared successfully in P&P/Dreamvar, the landmark Court of Appeal case on property identity fraud and the Chancery appeal in Devere v LB Hounslow concerning the unlawful mooring of houseboats in Brentford.
+In 2018 Gary appeared successfully in P&P/Dreamvar, the landmark Court of Appeal case on property identity fraud, Gibbs v Lakeside Developments Limited, a Court of Appeal case about unjust enrichment and the law of forfeiture and the Chancery appeal in Devere v LB Hounslow concerning the unlawful mooring of houseboats in Brentford.

 Gary’s versatility often leads him to work outside mainstream property law.
 Recent instructions have included, advising on the strategic reorganisation of housing stock for local authorities, a £10 million personal injury claim concerning defective premises and a multi-million pound planning related professional negligence claim.

 Gary regularly receives praise for his approachability, the fact that he is an adept team leader, the dedication he brings to his cases and the commercial, practical advice he provides.

 - A 1954 claim for one of the world’s leading fashion retailers concerning the redevelopment of its flagship London store

 - 1954 Act proceedings involving a high profile mixed use development in West Hampstead